 Astrophysics (Index) | About |

 Stellar populations are classifications of stars based upon patterns of stellar characteristics observed in Andromeda and the Milky Way, including their metallicity, locations, orbits, and dominant color.
-Stars in other galaxies can be classified by the same criteria, and distant galaxies can be characterized as having a lot of a particular population.
+Stars in other galaxies can be classified by the same criteria, and distant galaxies can be characterized as having a lot of a particular stellar population.

 Population I (Pop I or metal-rich stars), on average have more-circular orbits, are located in spiral arms, as a group, show a lot of blue, and have substantial metallicity.
 They are interpreted as the more recent stars and the substantial blue color is because they still include hot, short-lifetime stars which dominate the produced electromagnetic radiation (an O-type star can be as bright as a million Sun-like stars).
 The Sun is a Population I star.